 If the internet ceased to exist, how would your days be any different?
 It is an obtuse question, like asking how would your days be any different if toilets ceased to exist: A bit shitty, but you won’t die.
 Anyway… I ask because of a realization I once had: we often turn to our digital devices because the alternative sucks.

-The big secret to reducing the time you spent online has FINALLY been revealed!
-Cultivate high-quality alternatives to digital distractions.
-The more I immerse myself in the offline world— reading, writing, going for walks, cooking, etc., the less enticing the digital world becomes.
-I encourage you to actively and consciously cultivate a leisure life that doesn't depend on low-effort digital junk for entertainment and to pass the time.
+The more I immerse myself in the offline world— reading, writing, going for walks, cooking— the less enticing the digital world becomes.
+Actively and consciously cultivate high-quality leisure that doesn't depend on low-effort digital junk for entertainment and to pass the time.

-I began thinking about creating a well-developed leisure life after reading Cal Newport's take on it in his book, Digital Minimalism.
-I highly recommend you read it for the part one leisure alone.
+I began thinking about crafting a high-quality leisure life after reading Cal Newport's take on it in his book, Digital Minimalism.
+I highly recommend you read it for the part on leisure alone.